DaoChaShao/py-st-one-page/README.md

 **FEATURES**
 ---

-+ Theory-Driven Generation: Scripts are crafted based on the principles of dramatic conflict, not just random plots.
++ **Theory-Driven Generation**: Scripts are crafted based on the principles of dramatic conflict, not just random plots.
-+ Controlled Variables: Fine-tune the core elements of your story to guide the AI's creative output.
++ **Controlled Variables**: Fine-tune the core elements of your story to guide the AI's creative output.
-+ One-Page Format: Perfectly structured short scripts that are quick to read, easy to evaluate, and ready to be brought to life.
++ **One-Page Format**: Perfectly structured short scripts that are quick to read, easy to evaluate, and ready to be brought to life.
-+ Powered by State-of-the-Art AI: Utilises cutting-edge models for coherent, creative, and high-quality writing.
++ **Powered by State-of-the-Art AI**: Utilises cutting-edge models for coherent, creative, and high-quality writing.

 For every story that needs to be told, start with One Page.